Haverfordwest Golf Club Social Media Policy

 This policy only applies to club related issues and is not meant to infringe upon an individual’s personal interaction or commentary online.
 However all members are asked to respect the privacy, confidentiality and propriety of HGC and those working on their behalf, and not post anything that might be considered to breach this.
 Members should take care when discussing information relating to HGC affairs as discussions can sometimes be misinterpreted and could potentially put other members or the public at large at risk.

 All members should be aware that any inappropriate posts made to social media sites could lead to disciplinary action and in extreme cases, civil and criminal liability.
 All members must take account of the following before posting to the internet, including engaging in blogging or the use of forums, video sharing or social networking sites.
-Members should be aware that the Board takes the posting at any time of offensive material, harassment, bullying or victimisation of members via the internet and social networking sites very seriously.
+Members should be aware that the Committee takes the posting at any time of offensive material, harassment, bullying or victimisation of members via the internet and social networking sites very seriously.
 A breach of any of the following may lead to disciplinary action up to and including expulsion.

 - Members must not divulge any confidential information or information belonging to HGC which is not in the public domain or expand upon such information already available in the public domain.